stephenpetersen/DSI-BRS-Assignment/README.md

 ### Notification

-Upon completion of the analysis, the program sends a notification to the user through the ntfy.sh webpush service.
+Upon completion of the analysis, the program sends a notification to the ntfy.sh webpush service.
 The notification includes details about the completion time and prompts the user to check the analysis results and generated figure.

 ## Requirements